Recorded on 8/28/12 on AgriSol with Anuradha Mittal of Oakland Institute and Tim Schwab of Food & Water Watch.

 Watch the video

 On Aug.
 23, the Iowa Ethics and Campaign Disclosure Board decided to drop an ethics complaint filed by the Iowa Citizens for Community Improvement (CCI) against Iowa Board of Regents member BruceRastetter.
-The complaint stemmed from Rastetter’s business project in Tanzania, which CCI felt was a conflict of interest.

 The meeting room at Iowa Citizens for Community Improvement was packed Tuesday evening, as a guest from California told a crowd of farmers, mothers, academics, retirees and others that Tanzanians were looking to Iowa to see if they can trust democracy.
 “I never thought mobilization in Iowa would happen,” said an emotional Anuradha Mittal.